Facebook Hits Donald Trump With 2-Year Suspension

 “If we determine that there is still a serious risk to public safety, we will extend the restriction for a set period of time and continue to re-evaluate until that risk has receded,” he added.

+Trump did not immediately respond to the news of his two-year suspension.

 Trump has been off Facebook since Jan.
-7, one day after the Capitol Riot.
+7, one day after the deadly riot at the U.S. Capitol.
 At the time, Facebook CEO Mark Zuckerberg said Trump was booted for using the platform “to incite violent insurrection against a democratically elected government.”
 The risk of leaving him on Facebook, Zuckerberg added, was “simply too great.”

 The indefinite ban also applied to Instagram, which Facebook owns.
 Trump had a combined 56 million followers across the two platforms at the time he was banned.
 (Trump was also permanently banned from Twitter in January.)